Seattle's Child

 Picha’s Berry Farm, Puyallup

 This family farm has been in operation since 1904 growing strawberries and raspberries.
-Pick up cartons of pre-picked berries at both the Puyallup and Tacoma locations; U-pick is only available at the Puyallup location.
+Pick up cartons of pre-picked berries at both the Puyallup and Tacoma locations; u-pick strawberry is only available at the Puyallup location and is open around early to mid June.
+Check their Facebook closer to the above ranges to make sure fields are open.

 Picking berries

-Since 1955, Duris Cucumber Farm has grown from harvesting, well, cucumbers, to producing green beans, zucchini, squash, and lots of sweet strawberries and raspberries.
-Get your fill of U-pick at the Kent location.
+Since 1955, Duris Cucumber Farm has grown from harvesting, well, cucumbers to producing green beans, zucchini, squash, and lots of sweet strawberries and raspberries.
+Get your fill of U-pick strawberries at the Kent location in June.
+Check their Facebook closer to the above ranges to make sure fields are open.

 About the Author